Insider

 Big Beautiful Bill expands 529 Plans – The Big Beautiful Bill expanded the uses of 529 Plans and continues the policy trend of making them easier and more attractive to use.
 Check out all the new ways they can be used.
 Is college worth it?
 That’s the wrong question – Preston Cooper writes that instead of asking if…

-Read MoreStudent Loan Borrowing Limit Changes from the One Big Beautiful Bill Act
+Read MoreStudent Loan Borrowing Limit Changes from the new budget bill

-The One Big Beautiful Bill Act has overhauled ways students and parents borrow for college.
+The new budget bill has overhauled ways students and parents borrow for college.
 Here is a summary of the many student loan borrowing limit changes.
 New student loan borrowing limits for federal loans go into effect July 1, 2026.
-Note that the student loan changes below only apply to federal loans from…
+Note that the student loan changes below only apply to federal loans from the government,…

 Read MoreInsider Tips for the week of July 12, 2025